epps/sendbird-javascript-doc/sdk_function_openchat.md

 ### 5. Search Channel
-Search for channels by a text query on channel names
+Search for channels by a text query on channel names.

 ```javascript
   ...